roberthart56/projects/organ2021/README.md

 * Can reuse the console box, putting new keyboards in (with better touch).
 Keyboards come with piston buttons that interface with Hauptwerk.
 * Can reuse the pedalboard.
 Use existing switches as MIDI inputs?
 * A big project to reuse stop tabs - probably don't want to do this.
 * Current speaker system has r/l inputs to one speaker set and single input to Woofer.
 2 X 500?Watt Amplifiers in Organ "loft".
 I was able to make organ sound using my laptop audio out plugged into these amps.
 The amps turn on with a relay when the organ is powered.
-One of the cables from the organ goes into a switchbox.
+One of the cables from the organ goes into a switchbox, and activates the relay (details??).

 ### Possible plan